Alex-AK/portfolio_v3/client/content/pages/now.md

 ## Development

-Close to launching a personal passion project.
-More to come soon. 🏕
+Continuing to develop a <a href="https://getcampr.com" target="_blank" rel="noopener noreferrer">personal passion project</a> to help campers organize gear, plan trips, collaborate with friends, and finalize upcoming adventures with ease. 🏕

 And working on writing case studies for some of my recent project.